By Balanced Garage Doors

 - cost-effective to maintain, more durable, quieter

-- safe because the garage spring is built around a tube, which keeps it from becoming a flying projectile when it snaps and releases its energy.
+- safer because the garage spring is built around a tube, which keeps it from becoming a flying projectile when it snaps and releases its energy.

 HOW DO GARAGE DOOR EXTENSION SPRINGS WORK?